 MAIN TOWER is located in the center of the Financial District and was constructed at the same time like the neighboring Eurotheum tower.
 Its clear shape and contours give it a majestic appearance.
-It was planned by the architects Schweger + Partner and in 1999 it was largely occupied up from the Landesbank Hessen-Thüringen (Helaba).
+MAIN TOWER was planned by the architects Schweger + Partner and in 1999 it has largely been occupied by Landesbank Hessen-Thüringen (Helaba).
+Helaba is an integrated universal bank with a strong regional focus, selected international presence, and is tightly integrated into the German savings bank organization.
 The development of the skyscraper was carried out by OFB Projektentwicklung, a sister company of Helaba.

 On the top floors are a restaurant and a bar, which are open until late evening.
 On the roof there is a viewing platform, where you can experience Frankfurt ‘from above’.
 You can reach the roof by way of one of the fastest lifts in Germany, which moves at 7 meters (23 feet) per second.
 At the top, there is a widely visible 40 meter (131 feet) high antenna.
 During bad weather you can still visit the top from the inside.

 Status September 2001: MAIN TOWER receives the LEED GOLD certification for existing buildings.
 LEED (Leadership in Energy and Environmental Design) recognizes buildings that are exemplary in their use of resources.

 Status October 1999: MAIN TOWER is in the final stages of completion.
 The skyscraper of Helaba and OFB greatly contributed to the acceptance turn of high-rise construction in Frankfurt, because with it tall buildings began to be publicly open for the first time.